Robust Fine-Tuning from Non-Robust Pretrained Models: Mitigating Suboptimal Transfer With Epsilon-Scheduling: Related work

 \section{Related work}

 \textbf{Adversarial Robustness in Transfer Learning with Robust-FineTuning}\quad There are two main ways to achieve adversarial robustness in Transfer Learning: Robust Distillation \citep{goldblum2020adversarially, dong2024robust} and Robust Fine-Tuning.
 Prior works on RFT focus on robust backbones \citep{liu2023twins, xu2024autolora, hua2024initialization}.
 TWINS \citep{liu2023twins} employs two networks with shared parameters to separately track pretraining and downstream batch statistics.
-AutoLoRA \citep{xu2024autolora} disentangles natural and adversarial objectives using a LoRA branch for the former and a robust pretrained extractor for the latter, though it relies on TRADES loss \citep{zhang2019theoretically}, which is harder to scale than standard adversarial training \citep{madry2018towards}.
-RoLi \citep{hua2024initialization} preserves robustness by initializing the classifier head via adversarial linear probing before performing RFT.
-All these approaches assume robust pretrained features.
+However, \cite{liu2023twins} do not apply it to non-robust backbones claiming that "robust pre-training is indispensable to downstream robustness".
+AutoLoRA \citep{xu2024autolora} disentangles natural and adversarial objectives using a LoRA branch for the former and a robust pretrained extractor for the latter, though it relies on TRADES loss \citep{zhang2019theoretically}, which is harder to scale than standard adversarial training \citep{madry2018towards}. \cite{xu2024autolora} show that robust pretrainning is necessary for AutoLoRA and register the worst performance for the non-robust pretraining.
+RoLi \citep{hua2024initialization} preserves robustness by initializing the classifier head via adversarial linear probing before performing RFT. \citep{hua2024initialization} explicitly argue that robust pretraining is a prerequisite for RoLi by showing that linear probing with a robust objective on a non-robust backbone fails dramatically and therefore does not provide a good initialization.
+In summary, all these approaches assume robust pretrained features.
 In contrast, we are the first to propose an RFT method targeting non-robust backbones.

 \textbf{Tuning Perturbation Strength in Adversarial Training}\quad Adapting the perturbation strength during training has been explored in various forms.
 Early work used a linear ramp-up in Interval Bound Propagation \citep{gowal2018effectiveness}. \cite{Ding2020MMA} connected margin maximization to minimal adversarial loss, motivating adaptive, sample-specific perturbation strengths, though such instance-wise selection \citep{balaji2019instance} is computationally costly.
 They also proposed PGDLS (PGD with Linear Scaling), which linearly increases perturbation strength but shows gains only at large perturbations ($\nicefrac{24}{255}$).
 Other strategies include sampling the perturbation strength from a Beta distribution \citep{chamon2020probably} and curriculum schemes that gradually increase the number of attack steps \citep{ijcai2018p520}. \cite{pang2021bag} reports that linear warmup provides limited gains in ResNets, whereas \cite{debenedetti2023light} finds that it improves both clean and robust accuracy in vision transformers.
 Unlike prior works, which apply to adversarial training from scratch, our study is on transfer learning.
 Our formulation generalizes linear warmup, and we show that the benefits consistently hold across tasks and architectures, including ResNets, using the new \emph{expected robustness} metric.